French cuisine: Lunch

 In large cities, a majority of working people and students eat their lunch at a corporate or school cafeteria, which normally serves complete meals as described above; it is not usual for students to bring their own lunch to eat.
 For companies that do not operate a cafeteria, it is mandatory for employees to be given lunch vouchers as part of their employee benefits.
 These can be used in most restaurants, supermarkets and traiteurs; however, workers having lunch in this way typically do not eat all three courses of a traditional lunch due to price and time constraints.
 In smaller cities and towns, some working people leave their workplaces to return home for lunch.
-Also, an alternative, especially among blue-collar workers, is eating sandwiches followed by a dessert; both dishes can be found ready-made at bakeries and supermarkets at budget prices.
+An alternative, especially among blue-collar workers, is eating sandwiches followed by a dessert; both dishes can be found ready-made at bakeries and supermarkets at budget prices.

 Dinner

 Le dîner (dinner) often consists of three courses, hors d'œuvre or entrée (appetizers or introductory course, sometimes soup), plat principal (main course), and a cheese course or dessert, sometimes with a salad offered before the cheese or dessert.
 Yogurt may replace the cheese course, while a simple dessert would be fresh fruit.
 The meal is often accompanied by bread, wine and mineral water.
 Most of the time the bread would be a baguette which is very common in France and is made almost every day.
 Main meat courses are often served with vegetables, along with potatoes, rice or pasta.
 Restaurants often open at 7:30 pm for dinner, and stop taking orders between the hours of 10:00 pm and 11:00 pm.
 Some restaurants close for dinner on Sundays.